Ms. Venegas has been using origami to make rosettes and medallions since 2003. She shares art/craft techniques and ideas online.

 For a Halloween mobile you will need the lighter weight scrapbook paper in colors and print of a Halloween theme.

-Purchase a decorative fruit bowl at a discount store for less than $5.00.
+Purchase a decorative fruit bowl at a discount store for less than $5.00 to hang the rosette for a mobile.
 I have also used half of a wooden embroidery hoop.
 Make various sizes of rosettes, and an origami bat with my tutorial or an origami ghost.
 Use ribbon or cord for the hanger and fish line to hang each element.

 Visit the How to Make Paper Rosettes for Party Decor page for complete instructions on matching patterned papers.
 These tips allow you to fold the kaleidoscope rosettes.